Sheriff's office arrests two women for escape

 Corbett praised Brunswick police for their prompt response.

-"The Brunswick Police Department were of tremendous assistance to the Sheriff's Office," he said.
+"The Brunswick Police Department was of tremendous assistance to the Sheriff's Office," he said.
 "The female inmates were quickly captured and taken back into custody."

 Ballard has been in the county jail since Nov.
-18, when she was arrested and charged with criminal trespass as well as two outstanding felony warrants for failure to appear in court, jail records show.
+18, when she was arrested and charged with criminal trespass and on two outstanding felony warrants for failure to appear in court, jail records show.

 Shiver has been in the county jail since Sept.
 30, when she was arrested on a slew of charges that included fleeing to elude police, reckless driving, driving on a suspended license and possession of drugs, jail records show.